 - External uses: Basswood is not considered suitable for outdoor uses.

 - Strength: low strength properties, So can’t handle heavyweight.

 Basswood has a uniform light color, So it can be made dark and more attractive by the stain.
 Basswood is very easy to stain, and it holds well.
 Here are some steps for staining basswood.

 First, you need to clean the surface of the wood.
 Check thoroughly that no dust and dark spots remain on the surface.
 Otherwise, it can spoil the stain.

-You can use a brush to clean the dust and Hydrogen peroxide can be used for dark spots.
+You can use a brush to clean the dust, and Hydrogen peroxide can be used for dark spots.
 It works very well.
-If any kind of dust is not getting cleaned easily, then you can clean it with low grain sandpaper.
+If dust is not getting cleaned easily, you can clean it with low-grain sandpaper.

 The surface may be slightly wet after cleaning.
 So let it dry well.
 Then go ahead.

 Carefully open the stain container and mix well with a clean stick.
 The stain must always collect on the bottom surface of the container.